BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Lotus/The Lotus/FAQ.md

 ## What's the difference between the stem lengths?
 Both stem lengths fully cool the vapor.
 The short stem is stealthier than the long one.
 The long one is easier to use if its hard for you to focus your eyes at short distances.
 The flame should heat the center of the Lotus flower.

+## Where is the Lotus Vaporizer made?

+The clean-air Lotus Vaporizer is designed and manufactured in the USA.
+We're doing our part to help manufacturing return to the USA.

+## How is the clean-air Lotus Vaporizer different than the competition?

+Many of the torch powered vapes pull in butane fumes along with the inhalation air.
+Our objective in designing the Lotus Vaporizer was that no fumes (butane or otherwise) would be inhaled other than the volatiles of the material being vaporized.

 # Lighter

 ## How do I care for and maintain my lighter?